-

 Turning evidence into action

-Happy Cities is an urban planning, research, and engagement firm based in Vancouver and Halifax.
-We work with cities, developers, and non-profits around the world to design public spaces, streets, and housing that nurture wellbeing for all community members.
+Happy Cities is an urban planning, design, and research consultancy based in Vancouver and Halifax.
+We work with governments, developers, and non-profits around the world to design neighbourhoods, public spaces, and housing that nurture wellbeing for all community members.

 "Happy Cities was a dream to work with.
 The quality of research, analysis, written submissions and field work was consistently high.
 A true partner in our ambitious active transportation pursuits!"